opensearch-project/documentation-website/_search-plugins/search-relevance/compare-search-results.md

 **Step 5:** Select **Search** and compare the results in **Result 1** and **Result 2**.

-The following example screen shows a search for the word "cup" in the `description` and `item_name` fields with and without boosting the `item_name`:
+The following example screen shows a search for the word "cup" in the `description` and `item_name` fields with and without boosting the `item_name`.

 <img src="{{site.url}}{{site.baseurl}}/images/search_relevance.png" alt="Compare search results"/>{: .img-fluid }